marlonmarcello/learning-go/8-snippetbox/DATABASE.md

 ```

 You will be prompted for the password: `dbpass`
-Now, inside the `psql` prompt, run the SQL commands to create the table and add the index.
-(Note: The database `snippetbox` already exists).
+Now, inside the `psql` prompt, run the SQL commands to create the required tables and indexes.

 ```sql
 -- Create a `snippets` table.